composi/render-to-string/README.md

 ## Usage

-To use `renderToString` you need to things, state and a functional component.
+To use `renderToString` you need two things, state and a functional component.
 You need to capture the result in a variable so that you can concatenate or inject it into the markup for the page the server will generate.

 ```javascript
 // A component to render: